All Episodes

 I think the Republicans will vote for an extension.

-Uh we won't have any Democrat votes.
+We won't have any Democrat votes.

 We could give the greatest budget ever.

-Uh tax cut of 50%, uh, everybody taken care of, perfect for women, perfect for men, perfect for minorities, perfect for everything, and we wouldn't get one vote for the Democrats because they've lost their mind.
+Perfect for women, perfect for men, perfect for minorities, perfect for everything, and we wouldn't get one vote for the Democrats because they've lost their mind.

 They are so deranged.

-They have Trump derangement syndrome, and I don't want to uh burn the Republican Party with it, but they really are.
+And I don't want to burn the Republican Party with it, but they really are.

-They become uh almost sick.
+They've become almost sick.

-It's called Trump Derangement Syndrome.
+It's called Trump derangement syndrome.

 They've got it.